Nexmo/deved-platform/content/blog/en/the-coders-guide-to-sms.md

 Unlike SMS, which has a 160 character limit, you can send an MMS message with up to 1,000 characters.

-Another thing to keep in mind when deciding whether to use SSM or MMS messages is that while most people have a smartphone, not everyone does, and your customers without one can not recieve MMS messages.
+Another thing to keep in mind when deciding whether to use SSM or MMS messages is that while most people have a smartphone, not everyone does, and your users without one can not recieve MMS messages.

 ### Do iMessage and WhatsApp Use SMS?